mediafinger/code_of_conduct/README.md

 Be kind to others.

 Participants asked to stop any harassing behavior are expected to comply immediately.
-Anyone violating these rules repeatedly or unapologetically will be asked to leave the meeting, and will be refused entrance to future meetings.
+Anyone violating these rules repeatedly or unapologetically will be asked to leave the meeting, and may be refused entrance to future meetings.

 ## credit where credit is due